Why Employees Quit in Groups

 Another good way to avoid mass exodus is to conduct exit interviews.
 Find out why these people are leaving.
 See if there is a way you can fix the problem, if indeed the problem is the company.
 Is it payroll?
 Are the workloads too much?

 Matt Straz, founder & CEO of Namely – an HR and payroll platform for companies around the world – wrote a very interesting piece for FastCompany.com titled, “Why Your Employees Are Leaving and How to Stop Them,” where he discusses the “sweet spot” in regards to payroll.
 Straz discovered that 79.5% of employees remained with their companies for more than two years if their salary was in the $80 to $100,000 range.
 However, and very interestingly, employees were less likely to be with the company if they made above or below this amount.

 But money isn’t everything.
 So, it’s important to find out what is “everything” to your employees and work towards employee satisfaction.
+There are solutions to everything.
+Perhaps the employee benefits aren’t up to scratch; in this case, working with peo companies that work with trusted providers to offer perks for employees (as well as manage payroll and all the other time-consuming stuff that you don’t want to do) would be the solution.
 Merhar writes: “Don’t assume employees are happy (create a high-feedback environment) Provide different benefits for different employees (focusing on the high-value, expensive to replace employees).”
 In the long run this will save your company a lot of money.